 The larger clues to a possible problem with your pet, such as vomiting or diarrhoea, are easy to spot, but the smaller symptoms can be just as dangerous.
 If your pet seems noticeably less energetic than usual, has difficulty breathing or is producing too much saliva, this could mean they’ve consumed something toxic and now require urgent medical attention.

 Should your pet begin displaying symptoms of having eaten something toxic, there’s a chance that this could be due to an uncommon food allergy or intolerance.
 If you’re sure that there’s nothing in your home or your pets diet which could be causing this, one simple way to find out is through an allergy or intolerance ‘elimination diet’.

 Though this sounds extreme, it simply involves removing certain foods from their diet, then slowly re-introducing them and watching how your pet reacts to each.
 If your pet has displayed mild symptoms which you feel could be due to its diet, speak to your vet who will be able to advise you on how to proceed.

 Whilst you can make sure your home is as safe as possible for your pet, you should ensure that your furry friend has pet insurance.
 This safeguard against further possible pet dangers will provide you with the peace of mind just in case the worst does happen, so that any required procedures won’t leave you out-of-pocket.
 Here at Asda Money we have a range of pet insurance cover types available.
-Find out more about Asda Money Pet Insurance underwritten by Fairmead Insurance here.
+Find out more about Asda Money Pet Insurance here.
 Pre-existing medical conditions are not covered.